 I am a writer, artist and computer scientist living in Northern California.
-I realize such diverse interests can sometimes seem scattered, but I pride myself on bridging the left-brain/right-brain gap and on helping others to do so through writing and teaching.
+I realize diverse interests can sometimes seem scattered, but I pride myself on bridging the left-brain/right-brain gap and also on helping others to do the same through my writing and teaching.

-My first book was published in 2014.
-It is the fictional coming of age story about a young woman in the hippie years who follows a boyfriend into the drug trade.
+My first novel, Loss of Deliverance was published in 2014.
+It is a fictional coming of age story about a young woman in the 1960 hippie years who follows a boyfriend into the drug trade.
 When circumstances shift and the trade moves from sailboats and Jamaican pot to big cocaine buys in Columbia, she must find her way out of this life and into something constructive.
-It’s a good read and might keep you up all night.
+It might keep you up all night.
 You can purchase Loss of Deliverance here on Amazon.